AllanWang/KAU/README.md

 * Includes `:core`, `:adapter`

 ## [About](about#readme)
-* Implementation of an overlaying about section, along with automatic lib detection; also includes the lib strings for KAU
+* Modularized overlaying about section.
+Comes with a main panel, automatic lib detection, and a FAQ parser; also includes the lib strings for KAU.
 * Includes `:core-ui`, `:adapter`,
 [`About Libraries`](https://github.com/mikepenz/AboutLibraries)

 ## [Adapter](adapter#readme)
-* Kotlin bindings for the fast adapter, as well as RecyclerView animations
+* Kotlin bindings for the fast adapter, as well as modularized RecyclerView animations
 * Includes `:core`,
 [`Fast Adapter`](https://github.com/mikepenz/FastAdapter)